curtmorgan3/quest-bound-docs/docs/attributes/logic.md

 ![img](./img/result.png)

 4. Mathematical order of operations is not recognized.
 Operations flow down the chain of connected nodes left to right
-5. Logic always starts with the default value node.
-If an operation is not connected to default value in some way, it will not be considered in the calculation
+5. Logic connected to the Default Value node update _this_ attribute.
+Logic connected to [Side Effects](./side-effects) update _other_ attributes.

 ## Logic Nodes